yoelnico80/ArtificialCast/README.md

 ## NOT FOR USE LICENSE

+Note: While this license restricts use and redistribution, GitHub's Terms of Service permit public repositories to be forked and viewed.
+Forking does not imply permission to use the software beyond the limitations set in this license.
+Any such use remains strictly prohibited.

 This software is provided solely for **demonstrative**, **educational**, and **academic** purposes.
 It may be referenced in technical papers, articles, or presentations - but it is **not to be used in any deployed system** under any circumstance.